Revolutionizing how humans and machines work in the ocean

 » Routine access to deep-water, under-ice, and coastal environments

 Join scientific, commercial, and military users and developers in creating the next generation of autonomous ocean systems.

-Individuals are playing an important role in the creation of the Center for Marine Robotics.
+Individuals are playing an important role in the creation of the Consortium for Marine Robotics.